 Whether you're a busy professional, a parent with a full schedule, or just someone looking for convenience, this Postmates review will help you decide if the service is worth trying out.

-You can schedule delivery for up to 1 week in advance
+Schedule delivery 1 week in advance

-You can order from restaurants and local shops
+Order from restaurants and local shops

 Straightforward ordering process